Get to know Sister Callista Roy’s biography and Adaptation Model of Nursing in this study guide for nursing theories.

 Sister Callista L. Roy (born October 14, 1939) is a nursing theorist, professor, and author.
 She is known for her groundbreaking work in creating the Adaptation Model of Nursing.

 Callista Roy received her Bachelor of Arts Major in Nursing from Mount Saint Mary’s College in Los Angeles in 1963 and her master’s degree in nursing from the University of California in 1966.

-During her time in working toward her master’s degree, Roy was challenged in a seminar with Dorothy E. Johnson to develop a conceptual model for nursing.
-Roy worked as a pediatric nurse and noticed a great resiliency of children and their ability to adapt in response to major physical and psychological changes.
+During her time working toward her master’s degree, Roy was challenged in a seminar with Dorothy E. Johnson to develop a conceptual model for nursing.
+Roy worked as a pediatric nurse and noticed a great resiliency of children and their ability to adapt to major physical and psychological changes.
 Impressed by this adaptation, Roy worked towards an appropriate conceptual framework for nursing.

-Roy was an associate professor and chairperson of the Department of Nursing at Mount Saint Mary’s College until 1982 and was promoted to the rank of professor in 1983 at both Mount Saint Mary’s College and the University of Portland.
+Roy was an associate professor and chairperson of the Department of Nursing at Mount Saint Mary’s College until 1982 and was promoted to the professor’s rank in 1983 at both Mount Saint Mary’s College and the University of Portland.
 She helped initiate and taught in a summer master’s program at the University of Portland.